uxhao-o/uxhao-o/README.md

 # <img width="30px" src="./people.png" /> About me

-- 🎓 **I'm working on the M.S. in Computer Science degree from Guizhou University, China.**
+- 🎓 **I'm pursuing on the M.S. in Computer Science degree from Guizhou University, China.**

 - 🔍 **I'm working on research including Deep Learning, Computer Vision, and Medical Image Processing.**